 Garage Door Opener Repair Guide

 When working on your garage door opener ensure that you unplug it from the mains outlet, or switch off the circuit breaker.
-If you do not feel confident in your abilities contact a professional for help.
+If you do not feel confident in your abilities contact a repair company.

-Always consult the garage opener manual, see garage opener manuals.
+Always consult the manual, see garage opener manuals.

 If neither the remote controls or wall mounted push button operate the opener ensure that its power cord is plugged into a working power outlet.
 If it is plugged in, test that there is power coming from the outlet, to do this plug in a known working appliance such as a hairdryer for example and switch it on, if it works you have power, if it does not the power outlet is the problem.